Rowanne-H/tenancy-management/README.md

 2. Filter users
    - Use the search fields to find users by name, email, or mobile etc..
    - Check the box for "Show Inactive Users" to include inactive users in the page
+   - Note: can select a date range for Transactions

 #### Navigate to User (Owner, Property, Tenant, Creditor or Transaction) Details page
 1. Navigate to Users page
 2. Select the user you want to view to access User Details page
+3. View relative records
-3. Click lick "View Owners of Managed Properties" will be directed to Properties page with selected properties that is under management of selected user.
+   - Click link "View Owners of Managed Properties" will be directed to Properties page with selected properties that is under management of selected user.
+   - Note: Click link "Owner Statement" will be directed to Transactions page with selected transactions for the selected owner.
+   - Note: Click link "Tenant Statement" will be directed to Transactions page with selected transactions for the selected tenant.
+   - Note: Click name under "Property Manager" will be directed to selected Property Manager's Details page.
+   - Note: Click name under "Owner" will be directed to selected Property Manager's Details page.
+   - Note: Click property under "Properties" or "Property" will be directed to selected property's Details page.
+   - Note: Click name under "Tenants" will be directed to selected tenant's Details page.

 #### Change user status
 Only Accounts Management Users can perform this action